SFDC-Assets/LightningForOutlookDemo/README.md

 # Lightning for Outlook

 # Setup Tasks

-Create a remote site setting for the community
+- Create a remote site setting for the community
+- In Communities Settings, "Enable ExperienceBundle Metadata API"